dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 draft: false
 ---

-I'm fond of reading academic things on my kindle, however, most academic papers are not designed to be read on a 6 inch size screen, let alone those with two columns format.
+I'm fond of reading academic things on my Kindle, however, most academic papers are not designed to be read on a 6-inch size screen, let alone those with two columns format.

-I took two days writing a service and now things goes easy.
-You can just send your pdf to `kindle.book.converter@gmail.com` with your `amazon kindle push service email address` as subject, then a cropped version of your book will be pushed to your kindle automatically.
+I took two days writing a service and now things go easy.
+You can just send your pdf to `kindle.book.converter@gmail.com` with your `Amazon Kindle push service email address` as subject, then a cropped version of your book will be pushed to your Kindle automatically.
-Notice that the email address you used to send email to `kindle.book.converter@gmail.com` should also have permissions to push books to your kindle directly.
+Notice that the email address you used to send email to `kindle.book.converter@gmail.com` should also have permissions to push books to your Kindle directly.

-A caveat is that if your
-book contains too much pages, the mailer may reject sending the attachment for its huge size, but you can enter a subset of pages (e.g. `1-9,13,209-`) in the email content to shrink the result file size.
+A caveat is that if the book contains too many pages, the mailer may reject sending the attachment for its huge size, but you can enter a subset of pages (e.g. `1-9,13,209-`) in the email content to shrink the result file size.
 The input format is: